ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos

-We apply the same depth reparameterization and standardization to the conditioning poses, yielding normalized context tokens $\tilde{\mathbf{P}}_{1:t_a}$.
-These tokens are embedded and prepended as a prefix to the future sequence inside the transformer, giving the DiT access to the full conditioning history while $\mathbf{B}_{1:t_a}$ contributes to the pooled context vector $\mathbf{ctx}$.
+We apply the same depth reparameterization and standardization to the context-frame poses, yielding normalized context tokens $\tilde{\mathbf{P}}_{1:t_a}$.
+These tokens are embedded and prepended as a prefix to the future sequence inside the transformer, giving the DiT access to the full conditioning history. \\